olliglorioso/decision-tree-ts/README.md

     [2, 3],
 ]
 const labels = [1, 1, 2, 2, 3]
-// Train the model by giving the training data and their labels.
-Every column is one feature in the data. const response = tree.fit(data, labels)
+// Train the model by giving the training data and their labels. tree.fit(data, labels)
-// Response is true if the training succeeded, otherwise returns an error message. console.log(response === true ?
-"Training succeeded." : "Error:", response) const predictThisData = [
+// Prediction data.
+const predictThisData = [
     [1, 3],
     [2, 3],